middleware-labs/middleware_dart_opentelemetry/README.md

 ## Commercial Support

-[Mindful Software](https://mindfulsoftware.com) offers paid Dartastic support, and consulting and developing on Flutter, OpenTelemetry and UI Architecture.

-[Dartastic.io](https://dartastic.io) provides an OpenTelemetry support, training, consulting, enhanced private packages and an Observability backend customized for Flutter apps, Dart backends, and any other service or process that produces OpenTelemetry data.
+[Middleware.io](https://middleware.io) provides an OpenTelemetry support, training, consulting, enhanced private packages and an Observability backend customized for Flutter apps, Dart backends, and any other service or process that produces OpenTelemetry data.
-Dartastic.io is built on open standards, specifically catering to Flutter and Dart applications with the ability to show Dart source code lines and function calls from production errors and logs.
+Middleware.io is built on open standards, specifically catering to Flutter and Dart applications with the ability to show Dart source code lines and function calls from production errors and logs.

-Dartastic.io offers:
+Middleware.io offers:
 - Free, paid, and enterprise support
 - Packages with advanced features not available in the open source offering
 - Native code integration and Real-Time User Monitoring for Flutter apps
 - Multiple backends (Elastic, Grafana) customized for Flutter apps.

-## AI Usage
-Practically all code in Dartastic was generated via Claude.
-EVERY character is reviewed by a human.
-Tests may need improved quality.

 ## Additional information

-- Flutter developers should use the [Flutterific OTel SDK](https://pub.dev/packages/flutterrific_opentelemetry).
+- Flutter developers should use the [flutter OTel SDK](https://pub.dev/packages/flutter_middleware_opentelemetry).
-- Dart backend developers should use the [Dartastic OTel SDK](https://pub.dev/packages/dartastic_opentelemetry).
+- Dart backend developers should use the [Middleware OTel SDK](https://pub.dev/packages/middleware_opentelemetry).
 - Also see:
-  - [Dartastic.io](https://dartastic.io/) the Flutter OTel backend
+  - [Middleware.io](https://middleware.io/) the Flutter OTel backend
   - [The OpenTelemetry Specification](https://opentelemetry.io/docs/specs/otel/)